 Treatment for nasal polyps:

-Shea Ear Clinic is world renowned for its otologic expertise, but we are also a full-service Ear, Nose and Throat clinic.
-Whether it's a minor ear infection, nasal polyps, ringing in your ears, hearing loss, chronic sinus problems or allergies, or a need for facial cosmetic surgery, the Shea Ear Clinic doctors can help.
+Shea Clinic Ear Nose & Throat is world-renowned for its otologic expertise, but we are also a full-service Ear, Nose, and Throat clinic.
+Whether it’s a minor ear infection, nasal polyps, ringing in your ears, hearing loss, chronic sinus problems or allergies, or a need for facial cosmetic surgery, the Shea Clinic Ear Nose & Throat doctors can help.